polirons/CANopenNode-Win32/README.md

 Some notes

+The code is a prototype that i 1) wanted to save in git before i lost things and
+2) get out there in case its useful or anyone can contribute backs. it may be about bit rough around the edges, and a bit squishy in the middle.

+There are no actual changes to CanOpenNode the win32 projects and folders drop in over the top of the existing code.
+So could be combined with no side effects

 It will fail to build if CO_NO_NMT_MASTER is not set to 1 in the CO_OD.h as the NMT functions don't check this